polytope-labs/hyperbridge/modules/ismp/pallet/call-decompressor/src/README.md

 }
 ```

-* `MaxCallSize` -  The MaxCallSize represents the maximum original(uncompressed) encoded call size in Megabyte that the pallet allows in the runtime
+* `MaxCallSize` -  The MaxCallSize represents the maximum original(uncompressed) encoded call size in Megabyte that the pallet allows in the runtime.